- INVERTER TYPES

-The energy generated immediately converts to an AC current before it leaves the panel along a ‘daisy chain’ wiring pattern that runs directly to the distribution board.
-This eliminates the need for a regular standalone inverter. and because DC currents are converted to low voltage AC current immediately it is considered to have safety advantages.
+The energy generated by every panel in the array immediately converts to an AC current before it leaves the panel along a ‘daisy chain’ wiring pattern that runs directly to the distribution board.
+This eliminates the need for a regular standalone String inverter, and because DC currents are converted to low voltage AC current immediately, it is considered to have safety advantages.

 MyEnlighten connects system owners to their solar experience through an engaging and easy to use interface that provides insight into energy production, system health and earned environmental benefits that can easily be enjoyed with others.

 You can find more info on these differences here:

 In order to integrate batteries, it is necessary to use a variation of a String inverter which has extra functionality to do manage the battery resource; and this is referred to as a Hybrid inverter.

 With the recent industry focus on the development of more efficient and cost-effective battery solutions, technology in that space is advancing rapidly while at the same time reducing in cost, so more customers are interested in integrating a battery facility into their Solar system, now or in the future.

 There are many modular battery solutions now available, as an alternative to a single large capacity and high cost standalone battery unit, such as Tesla Powerwall.